 Cash App is Square’s finance application.
 There are 60+ developers on the Android version of this application, so their builds are relatively complex.
 The team, led by software engineer John Rodriguez, was looking for proactive ways to make the Cash App build faster.
 One central tenet of Developer Productivity Engineering (DPE) is to be proactive and not wait for developers to complain before addressing build and test time issues.
 Good DPE practitioners continuously work to make builds and tests faster.

-The Gradle Enterprise remote build cache delivers a shared build cache to an entire team.
+The Develocity remote build cache delivers a shared build cache to an entire team.
 In the Cash App team’s infrastructure, their CI server seeds the build cache every time a CI job runs and it pulls from the remote build cache which substantially accelerates their CI builds.
 When developers start their day, the first build of the day gets faster since the build pulls from the remote build cache.